nogibjj/nba-cli-tool/README.md

 ## License

-Nba-stats-deagon CLI tool is licensed under the MIT License.
+Nba-stats-dragon CLI tool is licensed under the MIT License.
 See the LICENSE file for more information.

 ## Contributing